marcobuys/coding-best-practices/README.md

 - Strive for Continuous Deployment
 - Stick to a development workflow that works for you and your stakeholders
 - Use constants instead of hardcoded strings
-- Place 1 class in 1 file
-- Keep functions shorter than 10 lines
-- Keep classes shorter than 100 lines
 - Adhere to a coding standard
 - Have your CI tool perform linting checks automatically
 - Do not use comments: easily readable code does not need comments
 - If you do need comments, only explain why something was done, the code tells you how it was done
 - Write code that your IDE can follow
-- Do not use magic methods
 - Validate input
 - Encode output
 - Use existing Software Design Patterns to solve common problems